 Why we need to pay attention to our water

-The holistic health problem (and therefore the solution) goes beyond just choosing organic veggies, wild caught salmon, and aluminum-free deodorant.
-We rely on water for so much: good soil, healthy plants and animals, and of course to stay hydrated.
+Looking at health holistically goes beyond just choosing organic veggies, wild-caught salmon, and aluminum-free deodorant.
+We rely on a clean environment and water for so much: good soil, healthy plants and animals, and of course to stay hydrated.

 I can tell you before this week, I didn’t realize there could be tons of microplastic in the waters around me when I jumped into this ocean.
 And I didn’t know much about how landlocked farmlands impact ocean waters.